-This is available from the link below.
+This is made available by completing the form on the Application Process page.
 Please note that you will have to submit your university email address to be able to download the template.
 This also sends an alert to the project team so that we can estimate in advance of the closure date how much interest there might be in applying for a given call.

 What are the key dates for applications?

 The Northern Accelerator CCF Project will run until March 2021.
 Call open and closure dates are advertised in the Application Guidance (above) and through alerts to your technology transfer office.

 Please see the relevant Application Guidance (above) on how to apply.

 A specific point to note is that applications will only be accepted by the Northern Accelerator project team if received from a TTO representative.
 This is our way of ensuring that the development of applications has been supported by your TTO contact and they have reviewed the final submission.

 Once a call has closed the applications will be checked for compliance and distributed to a review panel, comprising external experts with knowledge of innovation and technology transfer and representatives from partner universities, to score in accordance with the guidance.
 A meeting of the review panel will then be held for moderation of the scoring and this will be followed by a funding decision panel at which those projects that will receive funding will be confirmed.

 There are three possible outcomes for each application.
 These are: Award approved, Award not approved, Application deferred.
 The latter of these means that the panel felt your application had merit but the available funding from the call was awarded to higher scoring applications.
 Deferred applications will be carried forward to the next panel and compared to applications in that call.